 Fennel tea is considerably safe for most individuals when prepared with traditional methods without adding other ingredients.

 However, fennel tea may be safe to drink and may not have any side effects if you are not taking it regularly.
 The rare side effects reported with fennel use are as follows:

 - Allergic reaction characterized by skin rashes and itching

-- Fennel tea can increase chances of sunburn or sun poisoning
+- Fennel tea might increase chances of sunburn

 However, in India, many pregnant women use fennel tea to get rid of acidity, gas, abdominal colic, and nausea or vomiting.

 The safety and efficacy of fennel tea are not well established in pregnancy and breastfeeding, but it is widely used in Asian countries including India, China, Tibet, and Bhutan.